jrgns/jrgns.github.com/_posts/2013-07-22-prepopulating-entity-in-symfony-2-form.md

 {% endraw %}
 {% endhighlight %}

 And on to the `updateAction`.
-Just get the Student whose ID we stored in the session, and set it on the ContactDetail before populating the form:
+Just get the `Student` whose ID we stored in the session, and set it on the `ContactDetail` before populating the form:

 {% highlight php linenos inline %}
 <?php
-//ContactDetailController::updateAction
+//ContactDetailController::createAction
 $entity  = new ContactDetail();

 if ($studentId = $this->get('session')->get('contact_detail:create:student')) {